 Finally, consider your preferences for flavors and aromas.
 Pineapple OG can feel like a tropical vacation, while Gelato could transport you to an ice cream parlor in Italy.

 As with all cannabis purchases, be sure to obtain your strains from a licensed dispensary (or cultivate them yourself — many states allow medical cannabis patients to grow their own medicine).
 Scan the list of ingredients, lab test results, and other key quality indicators.
-If you have a medical marijuana prescription, pay careful attention to dosage instructions to safely get the most out of your cannabis strain.
+If you have a medical marijuana prescription, carefully follow dosage instructions to get the most out of your cannabis strain safely.

 Most Popular Marijuana Strains

-New strains are constantly emerging, with cultivators blending established varieties into original hybrids.
-There are, however, some tried and true strains that are perennial hot sellers in dispensaries.
+New strains constantly emerge, with cultivators blending established varieties into original hybrids.
+However, some tried and true strains are perennial hot sellers in dispensaries.
 Here are examples of five of the most popular marijuana strains available: